pritum-4/pritum-4/README.md

 My name is Prayas Mahakur

 ## 🚀 About Me
-👨‍💻A WEB-DEVELOPER gaining handson experience in html,css,javascript,node etc...
+👨‍💻A WEB-DEVELOPER gaining handson experience in html,css,javascript,nodejs etc...

-CODING and solving problems in Java , C , python
+CODING and solving problems in Java , C , C++ ,  python

 🔭 Learning and discovering insights from AI/ML